santhu1712/Cricket-Score-Prediction/README.md

 - **last_five**: Runs scored by the batting team in the last 5 overs.

 ### Model:
-The machine learning model used in this project is a **Linear Regression** model trained to predict the final score of the batting team based on the input features mentioned above.
+The machine learning model used in this project is a **Random Forest Regression** model trained to predict the final score of the batting team based on the input features mentioned above.

 The trained model is saved using **Pickle** for easy loading in the Flask application.